Shop drawing submittal cycle

 Never return an approved submittal marked with a question.
 Resolve all questions in the review process before final approval distribution.

 Replying to the original email received with the submittal attachment is the method used for distributing the shop drawing review whether the final status of the submittal is approved or returned for correction.
 If the submittal is approved, include the Construction Division's Shop Drawing email address.
-See page 3 of the TxDOT Shop Drawing Submittal Addresses/Contacts for the complete address.
+See page 3 of the TxDOT Shop Drawing Contacts and Submittal for the complete address.

 Do not return approved drawings with question mark annotations.
 Resolve all issues before approving.
 Items cannot be fabricated from drawings that have unanswered questions.